 We presented an experimental report on structural changes of granular packing during the creeping (quasistatic) penetration of grains through a dense granular medium.
-The granular organization at local level was studied by analyzing the shape factor $\zeta$ (Eq.
-(3.1)) of the local volumes associated with natural way of subdividing the volume into local parts - the Voronoï partition.
-Shape factor $\zeta$ is quantifier of the circularity of Voronoï cells associated with the individual particles.
+The granular organization at local level was studied by analyzing the shape factor ζ (Eq.
+(3.1)) of the local volumes associated with a natural way of subdividing the volume into local parts -the Voronoï partition.
+The shape factor ζ is a quantifier of the circularity of Voronoï cells associated with the individual particles.
 It gives a clear physical picture of competition between less and more ordered domains of guest particles during penetration.

 The scenario of the evolution of the percolating grains depends on both the polydispersity and the initial packing fraction of the host grains.
 In this paper, we have attempted to give insights into mechanisms by which these packing properties handle grain penetration.
-Anisotropy of penetration is larger in the monodisperse case than in the bidisperse one, for the same value of packing fraction of host medium.
-It was shown that compaction of host granular packing also increases anisotropy of penetration of guest grains.
-We have related this anisotropy with crack formations inside host granular medium, which are a consequence of the fragile nature of granular material.
+Anisotropy of penetration is larger in the monodisperse case than in the bidisperse one, for the same value of the packing fraction of the host medium.
+It was shown that compaction of host granular packing also increases the anisotropy of penetration of guest grains.
+We have related this anisotropy with crack formations inside the host granular medium, which are a consequence of the fragile nature of granular material.

 We have shown that granular penetration dynamics is sensitive to the effective gravity.
-Generally, higher effective gravity increases the resistance to upward penetration and enhances structural organization in the system of the percolating grains.
-Experimental results exhibit that the vertical position of center of mass of the percolating grains increases algebraically with its number inside the container.
+Generally, higher effective gravity increases the resistance to upward penetration and enhances the structural organization in the system of the percolating grains.
+Experimental results show that the vertical position of the center of mass of the percolating grains increases algebraically with their number inside the container.
 Our results are rather consistent with observations from experiments and numerical simulations that examined the features of force chain network [17, 37-39].
-Findings indicate that increasing effective gravity induces the formation of macroscopically stronger host granular medium.
-In fact, the increased bulk resistance of host medium to the grain penetration is consequence the formation of shorter force chains and greater degree of branching in the force chain network.
+Findings indicate that increasing effective gravity induces the formation of macroscopically stronger host granular media.
+In fact, the increased bulk resistance of host medium to the grain penetration is a consequence of the formation of shorter force chains and greater degree of branching in the force chain network.

 We have experimentally investigated the penetration of mixtures of large and small particles through a monodisperse host granular medium.
 We have shown that particle polydispersity of percolating grains leads to size segregation.
 In the partially segregated state, small percolating particles surround the larger guest particles.
-The simple model of process of segregation [10] based on the diameters of each disk, and their probabilities of finding a hole of their size, is sufficient to explain the observed features of segregation.
+The simple model of process of segregation [11] based on the diameters of each disk, and their probabilities of finding a hole of their size, is sufficient to explain the observed features of segregation.